SlimeVR/SlimeVR-Docs-Site/src/tools/shadowpc.md

 *This guide was written by a community member, ShadowPC is not affiliated with SlimeVR.*

-*Original write up: BlaineAM#5575, Edited for Docs usage by: Smeltie#1999.*
+*Original write up: BlaineAM#5575, Edited for Docs usage by: Smeltie#1999, Updated to reflect recent ShadowPC client changesby: BlaineAM*